jmahler/ldd/hello-usb/README.md

 NAME
 ----

-hello-usb - Hello world kernel module for a usb device
+hello-usb - Hello world kernel module for a usb keyboard

 DESCRIPTION
 -----------

-The `hello` module simply prints a message when one of its usb devices is plugged in or removed.
+The `hello` module simply prints a message when a usb keyboard is plugged in or disconnected.

     $ make
      (compiles to produce hello.ko)